Recipe Overview

 • Thyme: Fresh or dried thyme leaves complement the earthy mushroom flavors, plus salt and coarse black pepper to season.

-• Broth: I make this recipe using vegetable stock.
+• Broth: I usually use vegetable stock for this risotto recipe.
 Chicken stock will also work if you’re not making a vegetarian risotto.

 • Onions and Garlic: Freshly minced garlic cloves and finely diced yellow onion for aromatics.